gallenc/solent2Public/workup/session7/jpaExample1/README.md

 # Simple JPA Project

+This model for this JPA project can be seen in the [UML Model](../jpaExample1/UMLmodel)

 ## Exercise  jpaExample1

 This simple project shows two JPA DAO's, one for a Person object and one for an Appointment object.

-1. complete the DAO implementations and tests.
+1. complete the DAO implementations and tests (if they are not already completed).

 You should be able to see how to do this by looking at the [JPA dao code](../week6/webfacadeexample2/dao-jpa) in the [webfacadeexample2](../week6/webfacadeexample2) project.